The First Agreement: Be Impeccable With Your Word

 Thanks for joining my blog series based on one of my favorite books, “The Four Agreements: A Practical Guide to Personal Freedom” by Don Miguel Ruiz.
-We’re starting off with the First Agreement: Be Impeccable With Your Word.
+We’re starting with the First Agreement: Be Impeccable With Your Word, and my version: Speaking your truth.

-But before diving in, please read my introductory post which explains why I chose this book, and how I’m challenging you to become aware of how these agreements present themselves in your everyday life.
-Reading the book as we go along is best, but even if you just read these posts and record your observations using your journal, you will get something out of it.
+But before diving in, please read my introductory post which explains why I chose this book, and how I’m challenging you to become aware of how these four agreements present themselves in your daily life.
+Reading the book as we go along is best, but even if you just read these posts and reflect on your behaviors with the provided journal prompts, you will get something out of it.

 Agreement #1: Be Impeccable With Your Word